3 Count: Creation

 Shane Helms and Shannon Moore both signed contracts in May 1999.
 In December 1999, Jimmy Hart put them together with Evan Karagias as a group to both capitalize on and make fun of the success of boy bands at the time.

-Their gimmick was first introduced to the public with vignettes disguised as music videos for their (Hart penned) pop song Can't Get You Outta My Heart.
+Their gimmick was first introduced to the public with vignettes disguised as music videos for their (Hart penned) pop song "Can't Get You Outta My Heart".
 From there they progressed to performing live on WCW Monday Nitro, dancing on green circles in the ring and lip syncing their song before their matches.
-Later on they recorded a new song, Dance With 3 Count, which replaced Can't Get You Outta My Heart as their theme music.
+Later on they recorded a new song, "Dance With 3 Count", which replaced "Can't Get You Outta My Heart" as their theme music.
 They had a long-standing feud with another cruiserweight trio known as The Jung Dragons.

 Helms and Moore squared off in the first round of the WCW Cruiserweight title tournament, with Moore advancing at the expense of his partner.
 The group were received as heels, and after three months captured (together) the WCW Hardcore Championship by pinning Brian Knobbs on February 28, 2000.
-They re-lost the title to Knobbs a month later, when he pinned all three members consecutively.
+They lost the title to Knobbs a month later, when he pinned all three members consecutively.
 In the process, however, Moore became the youngest champion in WCW history.

 Tank Abbott

-After losing the Hardcore championship Helms was legitimately taken out of action with a broken nose.
-Upon his return 3 Count was joined by Tank Abbott, a storyline huge fan.
+After losing the Hardcore Championship, Helms was legitimately taken out of action with a broken nose.
+Upon his return, 3 Count was joined by Tank Abbott, a storyline huge fan.
 Abbott hung around ringside when 3 Count performed and began protecting them from other wrestlers, and eventually started inserting himself as an (uninvited) back-up dancer during performances.
 3 Count's feud with the Jung Dragons continued as the Dragons tried to steal 3 Count's Gold album and recording contract.
 This led to a ladder match at New Blood Rising.
 Abbott helped 3 Count to win, and afterwards left with both the album and the contract.
 Abbott claimed that he should be the lead singer of 3 Count, with which Helms, Moore and Karagias disagreed, leading to a feud between 3 Count and Abbott.
 It ended when Abbott left WCW soon after.